Learn how to paint garage doors with this step-by-step tutorial. It is an affordable project that will boost the curb appeal of your home!

 - Tape everything off that you don’t want to get paint on.

-- If you like the decorative window look with garage doors, these carriage style door kits are a really fun and super easy addition.
+- If you like decorative windows, these carriage style door kits are a really fun and super easy addition.

 It’s a big difference!
 What do you think?
 I love the pop against the rest of the brown and white exterior.
 I think it gives the door a touch of class amid the rustic charm.